 without spot [unblemished] to God,

-Christ’s person had no blemish, much more than the lamb without blemish in the Old Testament (He 4:15; 7:26; 1 Pe 1:19).
+Christ’s person had no blemish, much more so than the lamb without blemish in the Old Testament (He 4:15; 7:26; 1 Pe 1:19).
 Jesus’ sacrifice was spotless or without sin in His life.

 cleanse your conscience

 “Conscience” is our ability to distinguish between right and wrong.
 This word is used five times in Hebrews (He 9:9, 14; 10:2, 22: 13:18).
-Old Testament believers cleansed only the outward physical or ceremonially aspect of man whereas Christ cleansed the inner man.
+Old Testament believers cleansed only the outward physical or ceremonial aspect of man whereas Christ cleansed the inner man.

 from dead works

-“Dead works” separates a person from God.
+“Dead works” separate a person from God.
 These “dead works” are probably Levitical rituals.
 Rituals can never impart spiritual life (He 6:1).
 It is completely improper to return to rituals when Christ has once for all paid for sins.

 to serve the living God?